About the Project

 Link to the full report here.
 (English)

-The SocialFinanceLab Platform will contain different tools to promote collaborative learning and include basic contents that can be updated and adapted by the users.
-Instruments for networking and on-line collaboration, access to a wider types of contents, links to other similar initiatives, and rooms for innovation will be the base of the SocialFinanceLab platform.
-In order to facilitate the learning process, SocialFinanceLab platform will also contain a self assessment tool, social business models of alternatively financed ventures, case studies and lessons learnt, and finally, links to other European initiatives and projects developed.
+The SocialFinanceLab Platform contains different tools to promote collaborative learning and include basic contents that can be updated and adapted by the users.
+Instruments for networking and on-line collaboration, access to a wider types of contents, links to other similar initiatives, and rooms for innovation are the base of the SocialFinanceLab platform.
+In order to facilitate the learning process, SocialFinanceLab platform also contains a self assessment tool, social business models of alternatively financed ventures, case studies and lessons learnt, and finally, links to other European initiatives and projects developed.

 Check back at this website for the newest information or sign up for our mailing list to receive updates on our progress via email.